Slow Cooker Italian Meatballs (in Marinara)

 - Add the egg to the bowl, and whisk until combined.
 Add the garlic, breadcrumbs, parmesan, salt, pepper and mix well.

-- Cover and cook on high for 3-4 hours, or low for 6-8 hours.
+- Cover and cook on high for 3-4 hours, or low for 6-8 hours, or until the meatballs are cooked through and every tender.

-- Serve with fresh basil and freshly grated parmesan cheese, if desired.
+- Serve with fresh basil and freshly grated parmesan cheese, over cooked spaghetti or pasta if that's your thing.

 Notes